Authority: Issued by the Chancellor.

 3.1 Vacancy Notice

 3.1.1 To post a position whether full-time or part-time, a department must submit a Vacancy Notice through the HR online employment system.
-EPA vacancies are posted by Human Resources on the University’s website.
+EHRA vacancies are posted by Human Resources on the University’s website.

 3.1.2 All tenured/tenure track faculty vacancies and all SAAO-Tier I vacancies must be advertised in a national publication with broad circulation.
 Electronic, web and listserv media are acceptable.
 Tenured/tenure track faculty and SAAO-Tier I vacancies must accept applications for at least twenty (20) business days.